nsidc/polarstereo-reformat/README.md

 # Polar Stereographic Reformatting

-Python scripts for reformatting specific NSIDC SMMR-SSM/I-SSMIS data products in polar stereographic projections from NetCDF to binary.
+Python scripts for reformatting specific NSIDC SMMR-SSM/I-SSMIS data products in polar stereographic projections from netCDF to binary.

 ## Level of Support